USEPA/power-profiler/app/README.md

 Most of the text content in the app can be found within the `template` sections of each Vue component.
 You can make changes to this text directly to the `.vue` files there.
 Some content is added programmatically.
 For example, the values that appear in the result of the emissions estimate are added in the logic of the display methods within `EmissionsCalculator.vue.`

-## Updating the data files

-Go to the `prep` folder and follow the instructions outlined in the `README.md`.

 ## Requirements

 - [Node.js and npm](https://nodejs.org/en/)